baokhoavu/after_hours_practice/week01_practice_exercises/arrays_conditionals_loops_practice/README.md

 ![](assets/sbc_js.PNG)
 ## Arrays, Conditionals, and Loops

-The boss catches you right before you leave your homey cubicle for your cubicle-like home.
+The boss catches you right before you leave your homey cubicle for your cubicle-like home!!

 **She needs you to write some JS for the company Softball team**.
 You feel a little bullied, because you're not on the Softball team - Sales cut you after striking out in the first game - but you relent.